-- An interbody spacer is inserted into the empty disc space.
+- An interbody spacer is then inserted into the empty disc space.
 This will return proper spacing between the vertebrae, lifting the pressure from the nerve roots that are being pinched or compressed.
-The area is also filled with morselized bone to aid in the fusion of the two vertebrae.
+The area is also filled with a morselized bone to aid in the fusion of the two vertebrae.

 - The incision is closed and the procedure is finished.